Last updated 24.8.2023 (See changes)

 Please contact us if you have questions about the use of our service or your data.

-26.6.2018 - We added the "Device geolocation" section to make it transparent how new and opt-in device geolocation feature works and how we get a precise location.
+26.6.2018 - Added the "Device geolocation" section to make it transparent how new and opt-in device geolocation feature works and how we get a precise location.

 14.6.2021 - Added Google location service usage for verifying invoice addresses.